– He is spontaneous, it’s so sweet, we will get married soon.

 Then I became resistant.
 I started a long fight with my helplessness, believing that I can beat the gloom and doom and change.
 My family got happy seeing me getting out of bed, eating, exercising, putting my make up on, and going to a psychiatrist for a scheduled visit.
 The guy kept putting me on something that was supposed to fix me.
 “It will normalize your chemical balance and improve the daily functioning, honey.”

 The next step was therapy.
 A young lady was sincere in her efforts to help.
 She was fresh from her grad school and eager to make a difference in this world.
 I liked her, I tried to give tips after our sessions; she always refused referring to her code of ethics, boundaries, and other nonsense.
 I knew she was struggling financially as a single mom, overworked and underpaid.
-After two months of our therapy sessions, I cancelled all subsequent appointments and mailed to your home address a check with a thank you note and a request to spend the money on a newer vehicle.
+After two months of our therapy sessions, I cancelled all subsequent appointments and mailed to her home address a check with a thank you note and a request to spend the money on a newer vehicle.
 The check was never cashed, she was very descent and honest, I liked her even more after that.

 Therapy got me into watching my thoughts, questioning my hopelessness, and disputing negativity.
 I did mood charts, took warm baths with sea-salt and lavender oil, and meditated with incense prior going to bed.
 The following morning would start with the same depressive crap, but I would know how to make it through the day.